How to Be More Organized

 Declutter, Take Control, and Achieve More at Work

-Or maybe your desk looks like it's been hit by a bomb and you're drowning in emails.
-You're in danger of missing a deadline, your important files are never where you thought they were, and it's a lottery whether you'll even have clean clothes to wear for work in the morning!
+You're in danger of missing a deadline, your important files are never where you thought they were, and it's a lottery whether you'll even have clean clothes to wear tomorrow!
+Sound familiar?

 The Benefits of Being More Organized

 The core benefits of being organized and operating in a generally clutter-free environment are increased productivity and improved performance.
 And with those comes a greater sense of control, which is a vital part of stress management, resilience, and overall wellbeing.

 Good organization can also lead to better thinking.
 Decision making and problem solving rely on a clear head, plus ready access to the right information and tools.
 An uncluttered approach improves concentration and your ability to learn, and it puts you on the right track toward the state of deep focus known as "flow."